Etymology of Jämtland: Development

 In older sources the province's name can be found in forms such as Jamptaland and Jamptalande with a p.
 Later a sound change occurred in East Scandinavian from a into e, the so-called i-mutation.
 This led to new forms such as Jempteland.
 The sound change eventually spread northwards although it never made itself apparent in the province's own dialects where the a was preserved.
 The genitive case (now both a and e, depending on the area) was ultimately dropped everywhere, leading to a reduction of the three consonant mpt.
 In Swedish and Danish the p was dropped, which resulted in the form Jemtland.
 This did not happen in Jamtlandic where the t was lost which resulted in the form Jamplann (when nd was assimilated into nn).
 This form was commonly used in regional speech until the 20th century when an altered version, Jamtlann became prominent.
-In Swedish language the form Jemtland was still commonly used and when the letter ä became "modärn" in the early 20th century the province's spelling changed into Jämtland.
-This never happened in the Danish language (and thus not in Norwegian either), where the spelling with an e remained.
+In Swedish, the form Jemtland was still commonly used and when the letter ä became "modärn" in the early 20th century the province's spelling changed into Jämtland.
+This never happened in Danish (and thus not in Norwegian either), where the spelling with an e remained.
 In Icelandic and New Norwegian (Nynorsk) it is still spelled Jamt(a)land.

 Settlements like Jemtland in Ringsaker, Norway and Jemtland in Maine, United States both use an older spelling, given that the time they were settled by Jamtish emigrants the form Jämtland hadn't reached official status.
 When Jämtland was occupied by Sweden in the 16th and 17th century many Jamts fled from their province and founded villages like Jamtøya, Jamtgarden and Jamtåsen in Trøndelag, Norway.